-1.8 Resource Estimation
+12.0 Resource Estimation

-The Livengood Report presents a resource estimate updated from the March 2010 estimate by incorporating data from an additional 64 drill holes.
+The Livengood Report presents a global mineral resource estimate updated from the April 2011 estimate.
 The resource model was constructed using Gemcom GEMS[®] and the Stanford GSLIB (Geostatistical Software Library) MIK post processing routine.
 The resource was estimated using Multiple Indicator Kriging techniques.

 Model parameters include, among others, two oxidation indicators and a single lithology indicator for each minor lithology.
-A three-dimensionally defined lithology model, based on interpretations by Company geologists, was used to code the rock type block model.
+A three-dimensionally defined lithology model, based on interpretations by ITH geologists, was used to code the rock type block model.
 A three-dimensionally defined probability grade shell (0.1 g/t) was used to constrain the gold estimation.
 Gold contained within each block was estimated using nine indicator thresholds.
 The block model was tagged with the geologic model using a block majority coding method.
 Because there are significant grade discontinuities at lithologic contacts, hard boundaries were used between each of the lithologic units so that data for each lithology was used only for that unit.

-A summary of the estimated in-situ mineral resource is presented below (Table 1.1) for cutoff grades of 0.3 (the assumed cutoff utilized in the PA), 0.5, and 0.7 g/t gold.
+A summary of the estimated global (in-situ) mineral resource is presented below for cutoff grades of 0.2, 0.3, 0.5, and 0.7 g/t gold.